Swedish Social Democratic Youth League: 2010s

 Gabriel Wikström was elected president in 2011.
 In October 2014 he became the first serving president of SSU to become appointed a cabinet minister when he got the position of Minister for Public Health, Healthcare and Sports in the Löfven cabinet.
 Ellinor Eriksson, who served as secretary general, then became acting president of SSU.
 In August 2015 SSU held its 38th national congress in Västerås.
 The congress elected Philip Botström as the new president of SSU and Andrea Törnestam as secretary general.
 The new leadership is elected on a two-year mandate.
 Botström and Törnestam were elected two more times at the 39th national congress in Älvsjö and 40th national congress in Karlstad.

 2020s

 In January 2021 Philp Botström announced that he was stepping down as president at the next national congress.
 In July candidates started appearing for the leadership.
 Two people, Lisa Nåbo and Amalia Rud Pedersen ran for the position of president.
 Diyar Cicek and Isak Öhrlund ran for the position of secretary general.
 During the 41st national congress (and the first digital national congress) Lisa Nåbo defeated Amalia Rud Pedersen, who was the Nomination Committee's proposal, with two votes, winning by 114-112.
 Diyar Cicek was elected secretary general.
 The election process of the new leadership has been described as the most open in the whole of SSUs history.

+At the 43rd national congress in 2025 Moska Hassas was elected president.
+Lotta Wiechell was elected secretary general.